Sunna Davíðsdóttir: Invicta FC

 Prior to her professional debut, Davíðsdóttir participated in the 2015 IMMAF European Championships, competing at flyweight.
 She won the gold medal, winning a split decision against Ilaria Norcia in the quarterfinal and achieving TKO victories over Michaela Dostalova and Anja Saxmark in the semifinals and finals respectively.

 Davíðsdóttir was scheduled to make her professional debut on 23 September 2016 against Ashley Greenway at Invicta FC 19: Maia vs. Modafferi.
 Davíðsdóttir won the fight by unanimous decision.

 Davíðsdóttir was scheduled to make her second appearance with Invicta against Mallory Martin at Invicta FC 22: Evinger vs. Kunitskaya II.
 Davíðsdóttir won the fight by unanimous decision.
 The fight was later awarded "Fight of the Night" honors.

 Davíðsdóttir was scheduled to fight Kelly D'Angelo at Invicta FC 24: Dudieva vs. Borella, in the latter's Invicta debut.
 Davíðsdóttir won the fight by unanimous decision.
 The fight once again earned "Fight of the Night" honors.

-Davíðsdóttir returned after a two year layoff to take part in the Invicta FC Phoenix Series 1 tournament.
+Davíðsdóttir returned after a two-year layoff to take part in the Invicta FC Phoenix Series 1 tournament.
 She was scheduled to face Kailin Curran in the tournament semifinals.
 Davíðsdóttir lost the fight by split decision.

+She announced her retirement on 24 February 2024, saying "It has been a wonderful journey, one that has given me a family and life long friends."